 Taking in-store transactions into consideration in this way enables Petit Bateau to optimize its digital marketing programs, make more informed decisions around media budget allocation, and design better experiences for consumers moving between digital and physical shopping environments.

-With agency support from NetBooster, Petit Bateau has been shifting budgets from offline to online marketing, with a significant focus on driving new customers through generic search terms.
+With agency support from NetBooster, Petit Bateau has been shifting its marketing budgets from offline to online, with a significant focus on driving new customers through generic search terms.
 The company increased investment on Google Search by 60% year over year, mainly financed by the communications team.
 It also increased mobile bids by 20%.
 As a result, the mobile share of its search budget reached 43%, which is above the share of mobile traffic.
 Meanwhile, internal communications are helping store teams understand digital's role in the customer journey and to appreciate the importance of encouraging digital shopping, browsing, comparing, and buying.